kyverno/community/GOVERNANCE.md

 - If the candidate for removal states plans to continue participating, another 6 months will be granted to the candidate to make contributions and the new cycle starts.
 No action is taken and this process terminates.
 - If the candidate fails to meet the criteria during the second attempt to make contributions, the off-boarding process continues.
 - A pull request (PR) proposing movement of the candidate is sent, initiating the public voting phase.
-- The vote passes if a majority of current maintainers vote yes during a voting period lasting seven (7) days.
+- The vote passes if a majority of current maintainers vote yes during a voting period lasting five (5) working days.
 - A positive vote will result in movement to an _emeritus_ status within `MAINTAINERS.md` and removal from organization membership.

-#### Admins

-These are persons who have full access to the project, including sensitive and destructive actions like managing security or deleting a repository.
-Admins can read, clone, and push to this repository.
-They can also manage issues, pull requests, and repository settings, including adding collaborators.

 #### Mapping Project Roles to GitHub Roles